hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `vnc_disable_password` - This must be set to "true" when using VNC with ESXi 6.5 or 6.7.

-### Building with the VMWare Workstation Pro API (vmrest)
+### Building with the VMware Workstation Pro API (vmrest)

-VMWare Workstation Pro ships with a 'vmrest' executable enabling programmatic access via a REST API.
+VMware Workstation Pro ships with a 'vmrest' executable enabling programmatic access via a REST API.
 The API does not run automatically or as a service by default.
 The API is also limited in its functionality and does not support:
 - the vmware-iso builder
 - creating new virtual machines "from scratch" (it does support cloning)
 - creating or modifying disks
-- installing VMWare Tools
+- installing VMware Tools
 - taking snapshots

-To use the VMWare Workstation Pro API with the vmware-vmx builder:
+To use the VMware Workstation Pro API with the vmware-vmx builder:
 - Set the API credentials
-  - On Windows: `& 'C:\Program Files (x86)\VMWare\VMWare Workstation\vmrest.exe' -C`
+  - On Windows: `& 'C:\Program Files (x86)\VMware\VMware Workstation\vmrest.exe' -C`
 - Run the API executable
-  - On Windows: `& 'C:\Program Files (x86)\VMWare\VMWare Workstation\vmrest.exe'`
+  - On Windows: `& 'C:\Program Files (x86)\VMware\VMware Workstation\vmrest.exe'`
 - Validate connectivity between the host running Packer and the API
 - Run Packer with a valid vmware-vmx configuration